Mac-STAT/Stat155Notes/docs/03-linear-regression.md

 \end{align*}
 $$

-- $\$-37610.41$ is the difference in the estimated intercepts between homes with and without a fireplace
+- $\$-37610.41$ is the difference in the estimated intercepts between homes with and without a fireplace (or, put another way, $\$-37610.41$ is the difference in the estimated average price between homes with and without a fireplace that are 0 square feet)
-- $\$26.85$ is the difference in the estimated slopes between homes with and without a fireplace
+- $\$26.85$ is the difference in the estimated slopes between homes with and without a fireplace (or, put another way, $\$26.85$ is the difference in the estimated "effect" of living area on price between homes with and without a fireplace, where the "effect" of living area on price is the change in average price associated with a 1 square foot increase in living area)

 ### Is the Difference Real?